Zuntara/Arduino.Pentair/README.md

 # Arduino.Pentair
+Arduino code for:
-Arduino code for Pentair Intelliflo Wisperflo VS(D)
+* Pentair Intelliflo Wisperflo VS(D)
+* Hanna Instruments BL121 Pool Controller

 ## How to install
 * Copy the contents of the libraries folder to your Arduino folder under and merge with the existing libraries folder.
-* Copy the pentair_driver_v2 to the arduino folder
+* Copy the pentair_test to the arduino folder
-* Open the .ino file from the pentair_driver_v2 folder in your Arduino IDE (you can remove the calls to the analogWrite)
+* Open the .ino file from the pentair_test folder in your Arduino IDE (you can remove the calls to the analogWrite)
+* The same procedure counts for the HannaBL121_xx folder.

 ## Notes

+### Pentair Pump

-I still need to test this on a real system, my own pentair pump sends nothing over the RS485 wire, can someone confirm me how to connect it directly to the pump?
+I still need to test the pentair code on a real system (ongoing), my own pentair pump sends nothing over the RS485 wire at this moment, recorded this fact in an issue:
-- Updated in the meanwhile with issue [Figure out the connection to the intelliflo vsd pump](https://github.com/Zuntara/Arduino.Pentair/issues/1) > the pump starts talking when you identified the program as being a valid controller, it also requires a cyclic communication.
+- [Figure out the connection to the intelliflo vsd pump](https://github.com/Zuntara/Arduino.Pentair/issues/1) > the pump starts talking when you identified the program as being a valid controller, it also requires a cyclic communication.

 Found that the RS-485 pins are pin 6 and 7 of the pump connector.
 Which is the most-bottom pin of the connector and the most-bottom-left one.